alban-read/M1-MICRO-FORTH/README.md

 ### purpose

-Learn ARM64, have fun, create useful things.
+Learn ARM64, have fun, create useful things.ßß

 Provide a small safe subset of user friendly FORTH (if possible.)